 What kind of students were in your cohort?

-I’m sure you know that Hackbright is a program only for women, but everyone came from a different background.
+I’m sure you know that Hackbright is an engineering school for gender equality, so everyone came from a different background.
 A few from finance, a few from the East Coast, people who had established careers and some just out of college.
 We all connected really well – one of the great things about Hackbright that I’m not sure if other bootcamps have is that it’s a really strong community and everyone is very supportive of each other – we share resources, job postings.
 There is a huge network of alumni.
 You’re spending so much time together during the class and you ultimately become best friends, and at Hackbright, I found some of my best friends.
 I consider Hackbright one of the best experiences and best decisions of my life.

 There are a number of online boot camps and online classes that teach Ruby and Python.
 Why did you choose an in-person class?